 INTRODUCTION

 New technologies, when used appropriately, undoubtedly constitute a resource that can greatly improve the quality of an individual’s life.
-The Internet is probably one of the biggest revolutions of the last few years due to its ability to transform the way of communicating, exchanging information, participating in real-time events thousands of kilometers away, as well to find easily and rapidly any kind of information[1,2].
+The Internet is probably one of the biggest revolutions of the last few years because it has transformed the way of communicating, exchanging information, participating in real-time events thousands of kilometers away, and finding easily and rapidly any kind of information[1,2].
 In the same way, it should be noted that the mismatched use of the Internet constitutes, especially where predisposing psychopathological factors are present, a real risk for a subject’s mental health, as it may become a problem out of his/her control.

 In particular, the abuse of the Internet represents the most dangerous and probable threat that may cause serious impairment to the social, psychological, working, and emotional individual adjustments.
-Over the last 15 years, the number of Internet users has increased by 1000%[3] as documented by the Internet World Stats, Pigdom, a society that features up to date world Internet usage, population statistics and other issues[3] and, at the same time, studies on abuse of the Internet proliferated.
-This problem has not yet been understood very well, and research on its etiology is still at its beginning[4].
+Over the last 15 years, the number of Internet users has increased by 1000%[3] , as documented by the Internet World Stats, Pigdom, a society that features up to date world Internet usage, population statistics, and other issues[3]; and studies on abuse of the Internet have proliferated.
+This problem is not yet well understood, and research on its etiology is still at its beginning[4].

-Problematic Internet use (PIU) or Internet addiction is a behavioural addiction[5] that can be defined as “use of the Internet that creates psychological, social, school and/or work difficulties in a person’s life”[6].
+Problematic Internet use (PIU) or Internet addiction is a behavioral addiction[5] that can be defined as “use of the Internet that creates psychological, social, school, and/or work difficulties in a person’s life”[6].

 Increasing literature on PIU led the American Psychiatric Association to include Internet Gaming Disorder in section 3 of the Diagnostic and Statistical Manual for Mental Disorders (DSM-5), but the current opinion is that more data are needed before incorporating it in the manual as a condition with a nosological dignity[7-9].
-In 2008, Block[7] suggested four diagnostic criteria essential to a possible diagnosis of PIU as an addictive behavior, as follows: “Excessive Internet use associated with a loss of sense of time; withdrawal, including feelings of anger, depression and tension when Internet is not accessible; tolerance, including the need for better computer equipment, more software, or more hours of use…. and adverse consequences, including arguments, lying, poor school/work or vocational achievement, social isolation, and fatigue”[7].
+In 2008, Block[7] suggested four diagnostic criteria essential to a possible diagnosis of PIU as an addictive behavior, as follows: “Excessive Internet use associated with a loss of sense of time; withdrawal, including feelings of anger, depression and tension when Internet is not accessible; tolerance, including the need for better computer equipment, more software, or more hours of use… and adverse consequences, including arguments, lying, poor school/work or vocational achievement, social isolation, and fatigue”[7].

-Generally, PIU subjects are not aware that they have a problem[10-12] that may progressively impair family, school, work or social life[13], or lead to severe social withdrawal[12,14], and even to suicide[12,15-17].
-Several studies have documented the negative consequences of PIU, but the literature does not reflect a consistent conceptualization of this behaviour[18,19].
-Specifically, it is unclear whether PIU should be classified as a type of behavioural addiction[19], an impulse control disorder, a subtype of obsessive-compulsive disorder[20-24], or an impaired way of coping with stress[25-27].
+Generally, PIU subjects are not aware that they have a problem[10-12] that may progressively impair family, school, work, or social life[13] or lead to severe social withdrawal[12,14] and even suicide[12,15-17].
+Several studies have documented the negative consequences of PIU, but the literature does not reflect a consistent conceptualization of this behavior[18,19].
+Specifically, it is unclear whether PIU should be classified as a type of behavioral addiction[19], an impulse control disorder, a subtype of obsessive-compulsive disorder[20-24], or an impaired way of coping with stress[25-27].

-The most common symptoms of PIU are similar to those of substance use disorders (SUDs) according to DSM-5[28] including unpredictable behaviour and mood[14,15], craving, excessive concerns about Internet activities, and inability to reduce its use[29,30].
-Some researchers made some parallelisms also with behavioural addictions including pathological gambling[22,31].
-Again, neurobiological studies would indicate that PIU shares with SUDs several neurobiological characteristics[15,32-34].
-Although the PIU has been found frequently comorbid with other psychiatric disorders[35], the literature on the relationship between PIU and SUDs is meagre.
+The most common symptoms of PIU are similar to those of substance use disorders (SUDs) according to DSM-5[28] including unpredictable behavior and mood[14,15], craving, excessive concerns about Internet activities, and inability to reduce its use[29,30].
+Some researchers made some parallelisms with behavioral addictions, including pathological gambling[22,31].
+Again, neurobiological studies indicate that PIU shares with SUDs several neurobiological characteristics[15,32-34].
+Although PIU has been found frequently comorbid with other psychiatric disorders[35], the literature on the relationship between PIU and SUDs is meager.